 Candidates admitted to all graduate programs are required to complete a capstone experience at the end of their program of study.
-They may complete the edTPA (mandatory for first time takers only), or complete a Research Project in Education (only with faculty advisement), or pass a Comprehensive Examination.
-Questions on the Comprehensive Examination will be based on core courses taken by candidates in each of the graduate programs.
+They may complete the edTPA (mandatory for first-time takers only), or complete a program-wide capstone project that involves completion and revision of lesson planning materials, implementation of lessons, analysis of assessment data, plans for re-engagement of content, and reflection.
+Candidates also have the option of completing graduate research through an elective course, SED 699, Research Project.